Ernst Stuhlinger: Research scientist

-Stuhlinger was one of the first group of 126 scientists who emigrated to the United States with von Braun after World War II as part of Operation Paperclip.
-From 1945 to 1950 he primarily worked on guidance systems in US Army missile programs at Fort Bliss, Texas.
+Stuhlinger was one of the first group of 126 scientists who immigrated to the United States with von Braun after World War II as part of Operation Paperclip.
+From 1945 to 1950, he primarily worked on guidance systems in US Army missile programs at Fort Bliss, Texas.
 In 1950, von Braun's team and the missile programs were transferred to Redstone Arsenal at Huntsville, Alabama.
 For the next decade, Stuhlinger and other von Braun team members worked on Army missiles, but they also devoted efforts in building an unofficial space capability.
 He eventually served as director of the Advanced Research Projects Division of the Army Ballistic Missile Agency (ABMA).

 In 1954, Stuhlinger assisted in the founding of the Rocket City Astronomical Association (Renamed to the Von Braun Astronomical Society following von Braun's death) where he served as one of the five original directors for the observatory built inside Monte Sano State Park.

 On April 14, 1955, together with many other Paperclip members, he became a naturalized United States citizen.

 Von Braun and Stuhlinger discuss particulars of the nuclear electric rocket at Walt Disney Studios.

 In the 1950s, Stuhlinger, along with von Braun, collaborated with Walt Disney Pictures.
 Together, they produced three films, Man in Space and Man and the Moon in 1955, and Mars and Beyond in 1957.
 Stuhlinger worked as a technical consultant for these films.

 Stuhlinger played a small but important role in the race to launch a US satellite after the success of Sputnik 1.
 There was little time to develop and test automated guidance or staging systems, so Stuhlinger developed a simple spring-powered staging timer that was triggered from the ground.
 On the night of January 31, 1958, Stuhlinger was at the controls of the timer when the Explorer 1 was launched, triggering the device right on time.
 He became known as "the man with the golden finger."
 This satellite discovered the Van Allen radiation belt through a cosmic ray sensor, a felicitous intersection with his early physics expertise, included in a science package supervised by Stuhlinger.

 In 1960, the major part of ABMA was transferred to NASA, forming the Marshall Space Flight Center (MSFC) in Huntsville, Alabama.
 Stuhlinger served as director of the MSFC Space Science Laboratory from its formation in 1960 until 1968, and then was MSFC's associate director for science from 1968 to 1975.
 Among his many other works at Marshall, he directed early planning for lunar exploration, worked on the Apollo Telescope Mount that produced a wealth of information about the Sun, led planning for the three High Energy Astronomical Observatories, and worked on the initial phases of what would become the Hubble Space Telescope.

 In 1970, shortly after the first lunar landing, Stuhlinger received a letter from Sister Mary Jucunda in Zambia, Africa, asking how billions of dollars could be spent for space research when so many children on the Earth were starving to death.
 Stuhlinger's thoughtful response is often cited to justify such expenditures.